lostdutchman/LudamDare41/README.md

 For a list of our favorite games from LD41 or to play our game check out our [itch.io](https://itch.io/c/307175/ludum-dare-41)

 If you want to use this code base to make your own game feel free, it is absolutely free to use so long as you are not making a propaganda game(No racist, Sexist, Homophobic, Transphobic, Xenophobic..
 Ect.. content.
 If you want to make that kind of trash then I’m not here to save you 72 hrs of work).
-If your not sure or want further clarification reach out to us.
+Please also remove our logo/splash screen if you decide to publish this.
+If you need further clarification reach out to us.

 For more from us:
 * [LostDutchmanSoftware.com](http://lostdutchmansoftware.com/)